FAQs

 Can I use my merit scholarship for summer classes?

 Yes!
 If you are awarded funding to attend SSP, you are able to use that funding to take courses in the summer if you so choose.
-Please note that you can only take up to 2 courses during the summer term.
+SSP academic advisors will be able to assist students with course registration and merit aid application for summer courses.

 GPAs, Standardized Tests, and Transcripts